 - Two contrasting audition excerpts (technical v. lyrical skills) from standard winds repertoire Audition selections 3-5 minutes length.
 Excerpts may be major concerto, sonata, or solo work

-- Major/minor scales (2-octaves) with articulations as determined by audition committee
+- Major scales ascending and descending (multiple octaves when possible) with articulations as determined by audition committee.

 - Snare Drum: Concert-style snare drum solo demonstrating concert rolls, flams, ruffs

 - Drum Set (Optional): drum set proficiency in swing, rock, & Latin styles

 - Keyboard Percussion/Mallets: Two-mallet solo from standard repertoire required (Optional: four-mallet solo demonstrating skill level)

 - Timpani: Timpani solo on at least two timpani, including rolls.
 Demonstrate ability to tune timpani from a given piano reference pitch

 - Two stylistically contrasting movements (technical v. lyrical) from standard classical repertoire demonstrating performance skills as soloist

 - Two stylistically contrasting solo pieces from standard classical repertoire

 - Major/minor scales (melodic minor form, 2- or 3-octaves)